 As a registered 501(c)(3) charitable organization, CU Kids at Heart has the opportunity to expand its fundraising efforts, to consider new collaborations and partnerships, to support public advocacy efforts, and to deepen its connections in the credit union community.

-We are pleased to announce the following collaborations and advocacy initiatives for the 2021-2022 season:
+Collaborations and advocacy initiatives for the 2023-2024 season:

 To learn more about the clinical trials, visit the Research page.